Who Has the Most NASCAR Cup Series Wins?

-Since the series was first established, nearly 200 different drivers have won at least one race.
+Since the series was first established, more than 200 different drivers have won at least one race.
 Now, we’re not going to give you that entire list but we’ll at least give you the top five.

 T4.
 Darrell Waltrip – 84